Rules of Tax Difference Distribution in SAP Business ByDesign

-The supplier invoices in Business ByDesign contain aggregated tax amounts at the document level.
+The supplier invoices and other documents in Business ByDesign contain aggregated tax amounts at the document level.
 This perhaps could result in rounding differences between the tax amount calculated at the document level and item level total tax amount.
 The reason behind this difference is that unlike the document level, item level tax amounts are calculated as per each line item and rounded off to relevant decimal places.
 This method has been chosen because it is used by accounting.

 Ideally, in an accounting software, each line item is posted to general ledger separately and hence, tax amounts need to be rounded off at line item level.
 On the other hand, since tax authorities accept both methods of calculating tax amounts, suppliers choose to calculate and pay tax applicable to the total net price i.e. the document level tax amount.
 This might result in some difference between the document and the item level tax amounts.
 The system ensures that the total tax paid on an invoice at the end should be same as the tax amount of the actual invoice prepared by the supplier.
 If this difference is not distributed at the item level, it can cause discrepancies between the taxes that are being paid to the relevant tax authorities and the taxes that were declared and therefore, a supplier might end up paying less or more taxes to the tax authorities.